Stephen523/MIALAB/README.md

 # Introduction

-This is a program to calculate PSAIA of proteins and then predict the batch of possible binding sites of proteins.
+This is a program to calculate PSAIA of proteins and then give a series of residue patchs which may contain possible binding sites of proteins.

 # Data